Merlin Mann: In early 2009, Mann produced a short video series, Most Days. On February 26, 2007, Mann launched The Merlin Show, a video podcast primarily dedicated to long-form interviews. Mann has also published a long-running series of video shorts named That Phone Guy. Other work

 Mann has been described as the "inventor" of the Hipster PDA, a paper-based, DIY personal organizer that uses design cues found in David Allen's Getting Things Done.
-Mann is also known for his work with Quicksilver, a program used for quickly executing actions from the keyboard in Mac OS X.
+Mann is also known for his work with Quicksilver, a program used for quickly executing actions from the keyboard in macOS.

 Mann was a member of the Tallahassee, Florida-based indie rock band Bacon Ray from 1994 to 1999.
 He started a cover song project of Will Oldham's song "I Am a Cinematographer".

 Personal life

 Mann started treatment for attention deficit disorder in 2008, something which he says helped his focus.
 He occasionally talks about his experiences with ADHD on his Back to Work podcast on the 5by5 network.

 Mann resides in San Francisco, California, with his wife and child.